David Harber's Sundials

 In the Garden

-With its simple lines, David Harber's interpretation of the traditional armillary sphere offers a contemporary statement of classical values that makes a powerful impression.
+With its simple lines, David Harber's interpretation of the classic armillary sphere offers a contemporary statement of classical values that makes a powerful impression.
 The impact is traditional in bronze or brass, sharply contemporary when an armillary sundial is made from stainless steel, but always dramatic enough for the armillary to feature as a garden centrepiece.

 By contrast, the appeal of an horizontal sundial is more subtle, evoking a strong sense of history and blending into the landscape around.
 It is also a more affordable piece.